pjournal/mef04-acikalins/W3_assignment.md

 It is easier to tell which day is mostly ended with energy surplus or energy deficit by looking at daily averages or medians.
 Looking at the graphs:

   - On 3rd, 5th, 17th and 19th of Sep'20 you may see obvious extreme SMP values caused deficit or surplus.
-  - Median of MCP values could lead the interpretation of general daily demand forecast is centered between 300 and 325
+  - Median of MCP values could lead the interpretation of general daily demand forecast is centered between 300 and 325.
-  - Between 20th and 27th of Sep'20 a slight increase of electricity is seemed to be happened
+  - Between 20th and 27th of Sep'20 a slight increase in the demand for electricity is seemed to be happened with a negative imbalance.

 ### Daily Min and Max Values of MCP and SMP